Tarnished Legacy: The Arthur Dean Story

 Alice Augusta Ball: July 24, 1892 - December 31, 1916.

-Dr. Dean may have introduced it as the Dean Method.
+Dr. Dean may or may not have intentionally introduced it as the Dean Method.
 His findings were released in 1917.

 Dr. Dean's father was a Baptist minister.